GigaPan photography - a whole lotta fun!

 or this Peruvian shopping mall:

 With larger panoramas, numbering in the hundreds of images, computer power becomes a factor.
-With gigapan org's own stitching software, I have successfully stitched a panorama of 440 images.
-But, AutoPano Giga's software does a better job in terms of anti-ghosting, colour-correction and varied projections, however, you need a lot more RAM.
+With gigapan org's own stitching software, I have successfully stitched a panorama of 1600 images, and the company claims up to 2000 images can be stitched with just 2GB of RAM.
+GigaPan's premium program, StitchEFX, also has some quite handy extra features, such as colour correction, and the ability to manually move individual images around, like you would pieces of a jig-saw puzzle.
+I use those features a lot in certain situations.
+AutoPano Giga's software does a better job in terms of anti-ghosting and has more variety of projections, however, you need a lot more RAM.
 The biggest pano I have been able to stitch with APG on my ancient laptop tops out at around 250 images.
 Upgrading my computer would certainly raise this limit considerably.
 Over at the APG forum, there are members who will stitch your panorama for you, so I wouldn't limit my shots on that account alone; sometimes I shoot a large number of images with an eye to stitching it at a later date.
+In any case if you have the Gigapn mechanism you would also have GigaPan's free, standard stitching program, which can process over a thousand properly-shot set of panorama images with ease.

 If you keep in mind this 'centre weighting' of the inclusion of moving objects is a characteristic of some stitching programs, and you shoot two or three rows just above the heads of people and traffic using a tripod set at eye height, you can take your time doing the bottom, final row, waiting till cars and pedestrians are in the middle square of the grid lines most modern cameras have.
 That way you can usually get a good panorama even with lots of moving objects in it, like this one (click on the image below to open it as a a gigapan)